SolaceProducts/pubsubplus-pks-quickstart/README.md

 ### Solace CLI access

-If you are using a single message broker and are used to working with a CLI message broker console access, you can SSH into the message broker as the `admin` user using the Load Balancer's external Public IP:
+You can SSH into the active message broker as the `admin` user using the Load Balancer's external Public IP:

 ```sh